Notable Oregonians: Doc Severinsen - Musician, Band Leader

 Severinsen has recorded more than 30 albums including big band, jazz fusion, and classical.
 Among other honors, he received a Grammy Award in 1987 for Best Jazz Instrumental Performance-Big Band.
 He retired from active conducting in 2007 and was named Pops Conductor Laureate in Minnesota and Pops Conductor Emeritus in Milwaukee.

-As of 2012, Severinsen was still performing on a regular basis with the group "Doc Severinsen & the San Migeul 5."
+In 2012, Severinsen was still performing with the group "Doc Severinsen & the San Miguel 5."
+The Scandinavian-American Hall of Fame inducted him in 2014.